MicrosoftDocs/cpp-docs/docs/linux/configure-a-linux-project.md

 manager: "ghogen"
 ---

-# Configure a Linux project
+# Configure a Linux Project
+This topic describes how to configure a Visual Studio Linux project.
+For information about CMake Linux Projects, see [Configure a Linux CMake Project ](cmake-linux-project.md).

 ## General settings
 A variety of options can be configured for a Linux project with Visual Studio.
 To view these options, select the **Project > Properties** menu, or right click on the project in **Solution Explorer** and select **Properties** from the context menu.
 The **General** settings appear.